arviz-devs/arviz/README.md

 ```

 ### Development
-The latest development version can be installed from the master branch using pip:
+The latest development version can be installed from the main branch using pip:

 ```
 pip install git+git://github.com/arviz-devs/arviz.git